Plankalkül: Assignment operation

 The variable that stores the result of an assignment (l-value) is written to the right side of assignment operator.
-First assignment to the variable is considered to be a declaration.
+The first assignment to the variable is considered to be a declaration.

-The left side of assignment operator is used for expression (Ausdruck), that defines which value will be assigned to variable.
-Expressions could use arithmetic operators, boolean operators, and comparison operators ($=, \neq, \leq$ etc.).
+The left side of assignment operator is used for an expression (Ausdruck), that defines which value will be assigned to the variable.
+Expressions could use arithmetic operators, Boolean operators, and comparison operators ($=, \neq, \leq$ etc.).

-Exponentiation operation is written similarly to the indexing operation - using lines in 2d notation:
+The exponentiation operation is written similarly to the indexing operation - using lines in the two-dimensional notation:

 Control flow

+Boolean values were represented as integers with FALSE=0 and TRUE=1.
+Conditional control flow took the form of a guarded statement A -> B, which executed the block B if A was true.
+There was also an iteration operator, of the form W { A -> X; B -> Y} which repeats until all guards are false.

 Terminology

 Zuse called a single program a Rechenplan ("computation plan").
-He envisioned what he called a Planfertigungsgerät ("plan assembly device"), which would automatically translate the mathematical formulation of a program into machine-readable punched film stock.
+He envisioned what he called a Planfertigungsgerät ("plan assembly device"), which would automatically translate the mathematical formulation of a program into machine-readable punched film stock, something today would be called a translator or compiler.

 Example

-The original notation was two dimensional.
+The original notation was two-dimensional, i.e. the indentation and thus spatial relation of different terminal symbols mattered in regard to the semantics spanning multiple lines.
 For a later implementation in the 1990s, a linear notation was developed.

 The following example defines a function max3 (in a linear transcription) that calculates the maximum of three variables: